Chart Color Schemes

 Health performance in South West Rocks is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

 South West Rocks faces significant health challenges based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.
-Private health cover is very low at approximately 47% of the total population (~2,473 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+Private health cover is low at approximately 47% of the total population (~2,473 people), compared to 51.9% in Regional NSW and the national average of 55.7%.

-The most common medical conditions are arthritis (14.7%) and mental health issues (9.0%).
-Conversely, 55.5% of residents declare themselves completely clear of medical ailments, compared to 63.3% across Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has a higher proportion of seniors at 39.9%, or 2,087 people, compared to 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, broadly in line with national rankings for the general population.
+The most common medical conditions are arthritis (14.7%) and mental health issues (9.0%), while 55.5% of residents declare themselves completely clear of medical ailments, compared to 63.3% in Regional NSW.
+The working-age population faces notable health challenges with elevated chronic condition rates.
+The area has 40.5% of residents aged 65 and over (2,118 people), higher than the 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health